paulosales/docker-jboss-eap/README.md

 The web application and the management console will be available in `http://localhost:8080` and `http://localhost:9990`

-## The default admin password
+## The default management user and password

-The default admin username is `admin` and his password is `Admin.123`.
+The default management username is `admin` and his password is `Admin.123`.
 You can customize these by the respective environments variables `ADMIN_USER` and `ADMIN_PASSWORD` like that:

 ```bash
 docker run -p 8080:8080 -p 9990:9990 -p 8443:8443 -e ADMIN_USER="master" -e ADMIN_PASSWORD="passwd" -d prsales/jboss-eap:7.3-alpine
 ```

+## The optional application user and password

+Optionally, you can specify the application user and password to ApplicationRealm.
+You can do this by setting the environment variables `APP_USER`, `APP_PASSWORD`, and `APP_USER_ROLE`.

 ## JBOSS configuration